aebid/HHbbWW_Run3/README.md

 ```
 To use through condor, look at the README in the condor directory

+To make data/MC plots:
+- define variable to plot, binning, axis title etc at end of 'Plots_stack.py' file(which will be feeded to 'make_plot' function ) and run simply by 'python3 Plots_stack.py'

 All major pieces of the analysis are handled by separate files, managed by the bbWWProcessor.py class